FrancisKiarieM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replace all characters A and c from input to Z and e respectively.
 Without C, you would live in hiago
-Write a script that reverse its input.
+Write a script that reverse its input. a script that displays all users and their home directories, sorted by users.